connectedway/OpenFiles/LINUX.md

 make linux
 ```

-If you wish to build a Version of OpenFiles with SMB support, issue the
+If you wish to build a Version of OpenFiles with SMB client support, issue the
 following command:

 ```